-Next up could be an even more powerful variant of the M1 – two M1 Ultra could be combined in a Mac Pro to create an M1 Extreme!
-See: How the M1 Ultra paves the way for the next ‘Extreme’ Apple chip.
+Next up could be an even more powerful variant of the M1 – two M1 Ultra could be combined in a Mac Pro to create an M1 Extreme for use in the 2022 Mac Pro.

 In this article we will run thorough the details about Apple M1 series of chips, explaining how they are different to each other and how they compare to the M1.
 We’ll also let you know which Macs you need to buy if you want one of these brand new Apple chips – and how much it will cost you.
 We also have an article regarding the M2 chip if you are interested in what the next generation (which has now been announced) will hold.
 Read M2 vs M1, M1 Pro, M1 Max, M1 Ultra to find out more.

 For more processor related advice read: Which Mac processor?
-Apple processor comparison: M1 vs Intel.
+Apple processor comparison: M1-series vs Intel.